scds/intro-r/lessons/lesson3a.md

 ---
 layout: default
-title: Lesson 3a - Sub-lesson Name
+title: Lesson 3a - Numbers
 nav_order: 1

 # Notice the two lines below.
 Since this is a sub-lesson of a lesson (Lesson 3a), it's parent is lesson 3 and it's grandparent is Lessons.
 Make sure to include this if you decide to have sub-lessons.
-parent: Lesson 3 - Lesson Name
+parent: Lesson 3 - Atomic Data Types
 grand_parent: Lessons
 ---

 {: .no_toc}
-# Lesson 3a - Lesson Name
+# Lesson 3a - Numbers

 A small description about the lesson.